 - 138 inverters installed

-- 34% of our SE jobs have had at least one fault
+- 36% of our SE jobs have had at least one fault related to production.

 Is that bad?

-No, it’s diabolical.
-Under 1 % in 5 years is considered an acceptable failure rate for inverters.
-The SolarEdge inverter fails almost nine times that on my numbers.
-And I know installation companies that claim a far worse SolarEdge inverter failure rates than mine.
+Under 1 % is considered an acceptable failure rate for inverters.
+It could be debated if that is 1% in 5 years or 1 percent for the 12 year warranty period.
+Our SolarEdge inverter failure rate is eleven times that, and it’s only 4 years since our first SolarEdge install.
+I know installation companies that claim a far worse SolarEdge inverter failure rates than mine.

-But an average string inverter system has one part.
-A common residential SolarEdge system has over 20 optimisers.
-Logically, the SolarEdge optimiser failure rate should be at very least twenty times less, or .05 per cent!
-Not 1.64 per cent!!
+What about an acceptable optimiser failure rate?
+An average string inverter system has 1 part: the inverter.
+A common residential SolarEdge system has over 20 optimisers and an inverter.
+Logically, the SolarEdge failure rate should be at very least twenty times less, or .05%.
+That’s being generous.
+But we’re looking at a 1.7 per cent optimiser failure rate!!

 And keep in mind that replacing an optimiser isn’t as safe and easy as replacing a string inverter.
 It can be costly to safely get on a roof and remove multiple panels to get to the failed optimiser.
 While SolarEdge currently has an agreement with installers to pay a small labour component to replace faulty optimisers, their SolarEdge warranty explicitly states otherwise.
-(I’ve asked SolarEdge to change this in their terms and conditions, but they say “it’s not unusual”).
+I’ve asked SolarEdge to change this in their terms and conditions, but they say it’s a standard term.
+Indeed it is, as my Enphase Warranty document also has this as a “standard term” they are unwilling to change.
+That doesn’t make it right.

 The tour of SolarEdge